projectcalico/calico/security/kubernetes-nodes.md

 ### Tutorial

 This tutorial will lock down Kubernetes node ingress to only allow SSH and required ports for Kubernetes to function.
+We will apply two policies: one for the master nodes. and one for the worker nodes.

 > Note: Run this tutorial only on a sandbox cluster; using it on a real cluster can disrupt traffic.
 {: .alert .alert-danger }

+> Note: This tutorial was tested on a cluster created with kubeadm v1.18.2 on AWS, using a "stacked etcd" [topology](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/ha-topology/).
+Stacked etcd topology means the etcd pods are running on the masters. kubeadm uses stacked etcd by default.
+>
+> If your Kubernetes cluster is on a different platform, is running a variant of Kubernetes, or is running a topology with an external etcd cluster,
+> please review the required ports for master and worker nodes in your cluster and adjust the policies in this tutorial as needed.
+{: .alert .alert-info }

 First, let's restrict ingress traffic to the master nodes.
-The ingress policy below contains two rules.
+The ingress policy below contains three rules.
 The first rule allows access to the API server port from anywhere.
 The second rule allows access to the Kubernetes control plane from localhost.
 These control plane processes includes the etcd server client API, the scheduler, and the controller-manager.
 This rule also whitelists localhost access to the kubelet API and calico/node health checks.
+And the final rule allows the etcd pods to peer with each other.

 If you have not modified the failsafe ports, you should still have SSH access to the nodes after applying this policy.

-> Note: This tutorial was tested on a cluster created with kubeadm v1.18.2 on AWS, using a "stacked etcd" [topology](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/ha-topology/).
-Stacked etcd topology means the etcd pods are running on the masters. kubeadm uses stacked etcd by default.
-> If your Kubernetes cluster is on a different platform, is running a variant of Kubernetes, or is running a topology with an external etcd cluster,
-> please review the required ports for the master and worker nodes and adjust the policies in this tutorial as needed.
-{: .alert .alert-info }

 Now apply the ingress policy for the Kubernetes masters:

 ```